tidepool-org/tide-whisperer/README.md

 ```

 This command is also run in the Travis configuration so the dependencies folder is built and present for the project build.

+The `build.sh` will run this command before actually building.